scosti/resume-and-blog/content/posts/creating-a-hugo-website.md

 When I approached to the project of this website I was wondering if is better a ready-to-use theme or make it by myself.
 Actually i found out the best solution was use a Hugo theme and contribute to the open source project.
 Surely this is an opportunity that gives a lot of value to your project.
 I was exited to contribute to a Github project, definitly it was the best choice.
-I learned the importance to share new functionality because many people could use them in future.
-Now I know that open surce is the right approach for grow strongher product.
+I learned the importance of sharing new functionalities because many people will use them in future.
+Now I know that open surce is the right approach for grow a product strongher.
 I hope to continue to add value to the open source community.